Taking in-studio self-portraits with the Sigma 105mm ART

 This was the first time I tried to take self-portraits, in my tiny studio, with the Sigma 105mm ART.

-First I used two SB 700 Nikon speedlights on stands, with umbrellas, and then my Profoto D1 lights with the 1 x 3 ft strip lights (softboxes).
-For all the images shared in this post I used the Profoto lighting gear, a seamless paper backdrop and my camera on self-timer set to shoot a burst of five images at a time, to get as many posing options (per burst) as possible.
+For all the images shared in this post I used the Profoto lighting gear, a seamless paper backdrop (fashion gray, like the one shown below) and my camera on self-timer set to shoot a burst of five images at a time, to get as many posing options (per burst) as possible.

 ISO 200.
 Aperture f/8-ish.
 Shutter speed varied between 1/125 to 1/200.
 Shooting at f/1.4 turned out not to be the best option, for one, because the slightest subject movement threw almost everything out of focus.